 Note: please be careful if you type in the web address as crooks reserved similar site names in the past hoping to intercept private information.

-If you have already requested a complimentary credit report during the past 12 months then there is a fee to request another copy in normal times (once where affected by COVID).
-You may also obtain a free credit report from the reporting agency used to deny you credit in the past 60 days.
+If you have already requested a complimentary credit report during the past 12 months then there is normally a fee to request another copy.
+There are exceptions under which this fee may be waived.
+Some of the common exceptions to provide an additional complimentary credit report include:

 The addresses are as follows: